rulebased/composition/README.md

 It is possible to run `ksim` instances on many hosts and request using the `-s` option that they all connect to the same `kq` instance.

-Then a circuit may be requested to run on the back-end:
+Then a circuit may be requested to run on the back-end storing data in a file called `results.csv`:

-    % krun -l 1000000 examples/repressilator.ttl
+    % krun -l 1000000 examples/repressilator.ttl results.csv

 where the `-l` argument indicates the number of time-steps to run for.